 So, which is the right inflatable kayak for you?

-Well, you have to sit there and weigh up.
+When you are comparing the AdvancedFrame kayaks for your needs, you have to sit there and weigh up.
 You have to ask, “How much is weight and packing size important to me?
 How much is performance on the water important to me?
 How much is being able to go in open ocean and cold climates important to me?
 And what am I prepared to pay?”

 Weigh up all those factors, and make a decision.
 But I can tell you, you won’t go wrong.
 They’re all excellent kayaks from Advanced Elements.
 They’re an absolute delight to paddle and they’re really simple to setup.